-Creek this and creek that, probably millions with same name, there’s more creeks’ here than shire’s or bury’s in the UK.
+Creek this and creek that, probably millions with the same name, there’s more creeks’ here than shire’s or bury’s in the UK.

 The Bunya Mountain road is a standout route closing in from the open Cacti strewn lowlands, then tunnelling up into the forest, twisting left and right, carving through the trees like some toboggan run.
-The light levels drop, a chill hits you, random noises from wildlife hidden in the trees, the odd fleeting shadow of something hopping off in the your peripheral, but you cruise on connecting up lovely the bends.
+The light levels drop, a chill hits you, random noises from wildlife hidden in the trees, the odd fleeting shadow of something hopping off in your peripheral, but you cruise on connecting up lovely the bends.
 Not too quick mind, it’s still single track, some blind bends, and mindful of what you may encounter around the next bend, hooligan riding would just be too disrespectful here.
 The road throws us out at the top to treat us with some gorgeous views, then steeply descends back to the low lands, and surprisingly gives way to a few miles of gravel tracks just to keep you on your toes (and really test out the MT09’s traction control).
-Finally it pop back out into civilisation in Maidenwell, where I head South back on proper roads.
+Finally, it pops back out into civilisation in Maidenwell, where I head South back on proper roads.

-I pulled into McCoy’s Cafe in Cooyar for some much needed refreshment, a cool cafe with lots of trail bikes and motocross memorabilia on display.
+I pulled into McCoy’s Cafe in Cooyar for some much-needed refreshment, a cool cafe with lots of trail bikes and motocross memorabilia on display.
 I was late in the day and the bustling rush of bikers had long since ridden off, but the staff were super friendly, rustled up a delicious milkshake and passed on some handy local knowledge regarding the next leg of my ride.

 The afternoon was marching on towards dusk, wallaby hour was approaching, so it was time to get a move on.
-Continuing South on the A3 was a brisk ride through open countryside, nothing too technical, just a nice cruise along a smooth tree lined highway.
-I got into Crow’s Nest just in time to fill up before closing time (at 6pm), so do plan ahead as a lot of these more rural stations and shops don’t open late.
-I was somewhat wary of what range the MT09 had from it’s 14 ltr tank, especially as the digital fuel gauge doesn’t stop saying full until at least 130 km – I was convinced it was broken at first.
+Continuing South on the A3 was a brisk ride through open countryside, nothing too technical, just a nice cruise along a smooth tree-lined highway.
+I got into Crow’s Nest just in time to fill up before closing time (at 6 pm), so do plan ahead as a lot of these more rural stations and shops don’t open late.
+I was somewhat wary of what range the MT09 had from its 14 ltr tank, especially as the digital fuel gauge doesn’t stop saying full until at least 130 km – I was convinced it was broken at first.

 Dusk not far off, I had to then hustle my way along East past Perseverance Creek Dam and onto Esk Hampton Road, all a fun twisty route descending past Perseverance Lake, then cutting alongside the Deongwar State Forest.
-Lots of sweeping hairpins, undulations, technical bends and high speed sections.
+Lots of sweeping hairpins, undulations, technical bends and high-speed sections.
 Thankfully, not much debris fallen from the trees, but I had to take it easy and keep an eye out for any roo’s or wallabies hopping onto the road.
 However, somewhat disappointingly (or maybe fortunately), I didn’t see any wildlife other than a single wallaby hopping around Esk town centre!

 I hit Esk quite late, so not much was left open, so I just ploughed on towards South Brisbane on the A17 which skirts the other side of Wivenhoe Lake and then the M2.
 Both fairly mundane main highways of little note, I just had to get my head down and get on.
 A big thanks goes out to Rent This Bike, for their great service, a reliable bike and being super accommodating with my late return.
-Do check them look them up if you’re in the vicinity.
+Do look them up if you’re in the vicinity.

 Like many things in life, it’s a choice between skimming the surface of much or taking the time to digest the details between the lines.